 The immediate physical effects of drinking alcohol range from mild mood changes to complete loss of coordination, vision, balance, and speech -- any of which can be signals of acute alcohol intoxication, or drunkenness.
 These effects usually wear off in a matter of hours after a person stops drinking.
 Many law-enforcement agencies regard a .08 percentage of alcohol in the bloodstream as evidence of intoxication.
 Larger amounts of blood alcohol can impair brain function and eventually cause unconsciousness.
 An extreme overdose, alcohol poisoning, can be fatal.

 Chronic alcoholism is a progressive, potentially fatal disease, characterized by an incessant craving for, increased tolerance of, physical dependence upon, and loss of control over drinking alcohol.
 The physical dependence on alcohol may or may not be obvious to other people.
 While some chronic alcoholics get very drunk, others exercise enough control to give the appearance of coping with everyday affairs in a near-normal way.
 However, alcoholism can lead to a number of physical ailments, including hypoglycemia, high blood pressure, brain and heart damage, end-stage liver damage, enlarged blood vessels in the skin, pneumonia, tuberculosis, chronic gastritis, and recurrent pancreatitis.

 Alcoholism can also lead to impotence in men, damage to the fetus in pregnant women, and an elevated risk of cancer of the larynx, esophagus, liver, breast, stomach, pancreas, and upper gastrointestinal tract.
 Because alcoholics seldom have adequate diets, they are likely to have nutritional deficiencies.
-Heavy drinkers typically have impaired liver function, and at least one in five develops cirrhosis.
+Heavy drinkers typically have impaired liver function, and up to one in five develops cirrhosis.